 Cities are typically noted for having outstanding professional sports teams.
 But small towns have perfected some sports too!

-The ski resort has some challenging slopes for more experienced winter sports enthusiasts, but it can still be a fun thing to do in a small town for beginners too.
+For example, Breckenridge, Colorado is a great little town to ski or snowboard.
+Breckenridge Ski Resort has some challenging slopes for more experienced winter sports enthusiasts, but it can still be a fun thing to do in a small town for beginners too.

 4. Go On a Nature Hike at a Nearby State Park